nazar-pc/ronion/spec.md

 Packet: set of bytes to be transferred from one node to another.

 #### Assumptions
-The only assumption about encryption algorithm used is that authenticated encryption is used (application should specify MAC length in bytes).
+The only assumption about encryption algorithm used is that authenticated encryption is used (application MUST specify MAC length in bytes).

 2 assumptions about transport layer used are:
 * it delivers data in the same order as the data were sent (think TCP instead of UDP)